powerfortunes/fortune-telling-cards/README.md

 The PowerFortunes.com privacy policy can be found at, https://www.powerfortunes.com/privacy-policy.php

-This code is also available as a Wordpress plugin.
-Search for PowerFortunes on, https://wordpress.org/plugins/
+This code is also available as a Wordpress plugin at, https://wordpress.org/plugins/daily-fortune-telling-cards/

 == Changelog ==
 New version 1.1.0